zhengchangsulab/A-genome-assebmly-and-annotation-pipeline/README.md

 splign -ldsdir fasta_dir -comps ./fasta_dir/cdna.compartments > splign.output.ref

 # Step 2
-Map the Illumina paired-end sequencing reads to the genome to get the region not supported by the short reads using Bowtie2 allowing no-mismatch.
-We used the following command lines:
+Use Bowtie2 to map the Illumina paired-end sequencing reads to the genome to get the region not supported by the short reads allowing no-mismatch.
+We used the following commands:

 genome=my_genome.fa\
 r1=Illumina paired-end-1.fastq\